What is Lojong?

 In the index

-Pema Chödrön's *When Things Fall Apart* is the most widely read English-language treatment of the lojong orientation as it meets ordinary collapse — illness, grief, humiliation — without making them into either spiritual props or mere obstacles.
-Her course on awakening compassion is the more practical companion, walking through the wider curriculum, pairing tonglen with the slogans, and treating the two limbs as components of a single practice rather than as alternatives.
+Pema Chödrön's *When Things Fall Apart*↗ is the most widely read English treatment of the lojong orientation meeting ordinary collapse.
+Illness, grief, and humiliation are its territory.
+Her course on awakening compassion↗ is the practical companion: it walks through the wider curriculum, pairs tonglen with the slogans, and treats the two limbs as components of a single practice.
 The Plum Village teaching from Br.
-Troi Duc Niem and Thich Nhat Hanh on emptiness, signlessness and aimlessness cover adjacent Mahāyāna territory in the Vietnamese Thiền lineage, where lojong is not the technical name but the orientation toward suffering — one's own and others' — as the operative material of practice is recognisably the same.
-Ram Dass's late teaching, formally rooted in Hindu bhakti rather than Buddhism, articulates the same orientation in non-Buddhist vocabulary: the fierce grace of his late teaching is lojong delivered without the curriculum and without the Sanskrit-Tibetan technical scaffolding.
+Troi Duc Niem↗ and Thich Nhat Hanh on emptiness, signlessness and aimlessness↗ cover adjacent Mahāyāna§ territory in the Vietnamese Thiền lineage.
+The technical name lojong does not appear there, but the orientation toward suffering as the operative material of practice is recognisably the same.
+Ram Dass's late teaching↗, rooted in Hindu bhakti, articulates the same orientation in non-Buddhist vocabulary.
+The fierce grace of his late work is lojong delivered without the Tibetan curriculum or its technical scaffolding.

 — end of entry —